nellyndungu/JAVA-101/README.md

 - Used in instances where loop is executed once before checking the condition.
 - For instance when connecting to a database once and if it fails the connection program is run again.
 - Syntax: `do{..statement..} while(condition);`
+### Iterators
+These are part of Java collection framework, and they can loop through collection classes.
+Declaration of Iterators: `Iterator<type> variableName = variableName.iterator()`
+- Methods:
+    - `next()` -> Returns the first element in an array.
+    - `hasNext()` -> Returns a boolean value as it iterates through all elements in an array.
+    - `remove()`-> Removes the elements from an array.
+Position of element is specified using index.

+### Map Interface
+Map interface is used to store a pair containing a key and its value.
+The key is used to get the value.The map interface consists of the  following classes: HashMap, TreeMap and LinkedHashMap.
+These classes use the following methods:
+- `put()` -> For adding elements into the object.
+- `get()` -> To access an element in the object.
+- `remove()` -> To remove an element in the object.

+### HashSet
+The hashset class stores elements in containers.
+It uses similar methods as the hashmaps and has an additional element for checking existence of an element:
+- `contains()` -> Returns a boolean value true when the element exists in the object.